sveltejs/eslint-plugin-svelte/docs/rules/no-unknown-style-directive-property.md

 }
 ```

 - `ignoreProperties` ...
 You can specify property names or patterns that you want to ignore from checking.
+When specifying a pattern, specify a string like a regex literal. e.g. `"/pattern/i"`
 - `ignorePrefixed` ...
 If `true`, ignores properties with vendor prefix from checking.
 Default is `true`.

 ## :books: Further reading